 Ms. Sneed continued to show examples and chat with her class.
 “In addition to costumes, props really make presentations realistic.
 See how this student has a homemade pallet and a copy of a picture by the artist she’s portraying?”

 By the following week, everything was ready for their children’s wax museum.
 “Grab your chair and your button.
 Then line up.
 Remember, as you are waiting for a visitor, stay frozen.
 No difficult positions, though.
 I don’t want anyone to feel faint.
 If you do, sit in your chair for a few minutes.
 Although our wax museum is only 40 minutes long, you will repeat your monologue many times.”

 Finally, students from the two classes, dressed in an array of costumes, had positioned themselves in the cafeteria.
 “Welcome, parents!”
 Ms. Sneed called.
-And the much-anticipated event began.
+The much-anticipated event began.
 Now they would share their wax museum project with others.